Welcome to Cerebral Palsy Strong!

 My goal is, and always will be to speak up; to remember that I have a voice when I feel small and that you do too!
 Moreover, to remind myself and others who have ever felt less than that these stories are important and are meant to be told.

-Ultimately, I strive to be #cpstrong.
-Now I don’t want to be mistaken; my philosophy behind this hashtag isn’t about overcoming cerebral palsy and moving on with our lives.
+It’s not about overcoming cerebral palsy and moving on with our lives.
 The point is, there is no “getting over” a lifelong disability.
 We must learn to live and grow up with CP despite the challenges it presents in our daily lives.
-And so here is the space where we narrate those experiences– how CP is with us through the best and worst of life’s moments.
+And so here is the space where we narrate those experiences—how CP is with us through the best and worst of life’s moments.

 Nearly two years after this effort began, we organized our very first CP Social, a live gathering for the purpose of community- building and socializing.
 Look out for info on our CP Social 2020 & subscribe for email updates.